 Risk Management Framework and Internal Control System

-Banks must adopt and maintain an institution-wide risk management framework that defines their risk policy and risk tolerance as well as the corresponding risk limits in all key risk categories, in addition to an internal control system comprised of two controlling bodies: the revenue-generating units and the independent control bodies (risk control and compliance functions).
+Banks must adopt and maintain an institution-wide risk management framework that defines their risk policy and risk tolerance as well as the corresponding risk limits in all key risk categories.
+In addition, the internal control system must provide for at least two controlling bodies: the revenue-generating units and the controlling bodies independent therefrom (covering the risk control and compliance functions).

 Banks must have an internal audit function, in addition to their regulatory audit firm.
 The internal audit function can be internalised or delegated, inter alia, to the internal audit of a group company if certain requirements are met or to an external audit firm that is independent from the bank's regulatory audit firm.
 The internal audit function reports directly to the board of directors and has an unlimited right of inspection, information and audit within the institution in the context of its duties.